Chaldene/pancam/To-Do.md

 * Make H&S extract from SWIS TB compatible with H&S Checker written

 * Add the rest of the HRC and WAC plots
-* SWIS read XML that generates data?
 * Split data into activities so that it is easy to view HK etc.
 * Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.
-* Way to track data type and processing history
 * Within HK Decode, stop passing bin around and change functions to only return relevant arrays

 ## Nice to haves